ShaneM9/GDAC_cryptoTable/README.md

 ## 🧪 Manual Test

-To test locally please use `cryptoTable_Local.py` and link this to your own GitHub repo as state within the comments of that file.
+To test locally please use `cryptoTable_Local.py` (found in the `/bonus_content/` folder of this repo) and link this to your own GitHub repo as stated within the comments of that file.
 Then run:

 ```bash
 pip install pandas requests